Non-archimedean quantum K-invariants: Introduction

 (3) \textbf{Universal curve\footnote{We mention a slight discrepancy of terminology: our ``universal curve'' property corresponds to the ``forgetting tails'' property of \cite[\S 3.4]{Lee_Quantum_K-theory_I}; while our ``forgetting tails'' property corresponds to the ``fundamental classes'' property of loc.\ cit..
 As the geometry becomes more transparent in our derived approach, we have adapted our terminology accordingly.}:} Let $(\sigma,\beta)$ be an A-graph obtained from $(\tau,\beta)$ by forgetting a tail $t$ attached to a vertex $w$.
 Let $\oCpre_w\to\oMpre_\sigma$ be the universal curve corresponding to $w$.
 We have a derived pullback diagram

 (See \cref{sec:universal_curve} for the construction of the maps.)

-(4) \textbf{Forgetting tails:} Context as above, we have a derived pullback diagram
+(4) \textbf{Forgetting tails:} The context being as above, we have a derived pullback diagram

-(5) \textbf{Contracting edges:} Let $(\sigma,\beta)$ be an A-graph obtained from $(\tau,\beta)$ by contracting an edge (possibly a loop) $e$.
-Let $(\tsigma,\beta)$ be an A-graph obtained from $(\sigma,\beta)$ by adding $k$ tails.
+(5) \textbf{Contracting edges:} Let $(\sigma,\beta)$ be an A-graph where $\sigma$ is obtained from a modular graph $\tau$ by contracting an edge (possibly a loop) $e$.
+Let $(\tsigma,\beta)$ be obtained from $(\sigma,\beta)$ by adding $k$ tails.
 Let $(\tau^i_l,\beta^{i_j}_l)$ denote the A-graphs obtained from $(\tau,\beta)$ by replacing $e$ with a chain of $l$ edges then attaching tails and curve classes in a compatible way (see \cref{sec:contracting_edges} for details).
 We have a natural equivalence

 \end{theorem}

 We would like to point out that in the particular case where $\tau$ is a point, the statement (3) above asserts that the forgetful map

 is equivalent to the universal curve $\R\oC_{g,n}(X/S)\to\R\oM_{g,n}(X/S)$.
 Note that such an intuitive statement in fact incorporates all the information about virtual counts with respect to forgetting a tail, which is classically expressed and proved in terms of pullback properties of perfect obstruction theories and intrinsic normal cones (see \cite[Proposition 8]{Lee_Quantum_K-theory_I}, \cite[Axiom IV]{Behrend_Gromov-Witten_invariants}).